 Buying a motorhome is exciting!
 More often than not, it’s a case of a dream come true.

-Without taking away one iota of that great feeling, the purchase invariably represents a major financial commitment.
-To state the obvious, therefore, you’ll be taking the purchase very seriously indeed – and our following tips are offered in full recognition of that fact.
+Without wanting to put any kind of damper on that wonderful feeling, the purchase invariably represents a major financial commitment.
+To state the obvious, you’ll be taking the purchase very seriously indeed – and our following tips are offered in full recognition of that fact.

 Research and research again

-Remember that a motorhome isn’t just about price and fittings.
+Remember, too, that buying a motorhome isn’t just about price and fittings.
 Many other things need to be considered including:

 - ease of re-sale.

-Don’t try and do all this based upon a single motorhome solution you have in mind or in a spare 5-10 minutes.
+You’ll not want to make these kinds of judgements based upon a single motorhome that has attracted your interest and give the necessary considerations just a spare 5-10 minutes of your time.
 Instead, put some serious time to one side and research the market and your options thoroughly.

 How are you going to use it?

-It’s highly advisable to sit down and seriously think about how your motorhome will fit into your recreational plans.
-That might sound glaringly obvious, but a little thought might show it to be otherwise.
+It’s highly advisable to sit down and think seriously about how your motorhome will fit into your recreational plans.
+That might sound glaringly obvious, but a little more thought might show you the value of doing so.